Optimize long tasks

 This lets JavaScript continue if no inputs are pending, instead of yielding and ending up at the back of the task queue.
 This can result in impressive performance improvements, as detailed in the Intent to Ship, for sites that might otherwise not yield back to the main thread.

-However, since the launch of that API, our understanding of yielding has improved, especially after the introduction of INP.
-We no longer recommend using this API, and instead recommend yielding regardless of whether input is pending or not.
-This change in recommendations is for a number of reasons:
+However, since the launch of that API, our understand of yielding has increased, particularly with the introduction of INP.
+We no longer recommend using this API, and instead recommend yielding regardless of whether input is pending or not for a number of reasons:

 • Input isn't the only case where tasks should yield.
 Animations and other regular user interface updates can be equally important to providing a responsive web page.